 Mr SF McClain, an executive director, is the chief financial officer of the Group.
 The audit and risk committee has considered his expertise and experience and deems it appropriate.
-The committee is also satisfied that the expertise, resources and experience of the finance function are adequate.
+The committee is also satisfied that the expertise, resources and experience of the finance function are adequate and the existence of adequate financial reporting procedures.